VA Nexus Letters: Why They Matter for Disability Claims

 That third element — the nexus — is what this letter provides.
 Without it, the VA usually can’t grant service connection.

-Who Can Write a Nexus Letter?
+Who Can Write Your Nexus Letter?

 1. Primary Care Provider: A good starting point since they already know your medical history.
 They offer decent credibility and are often easier to reach locally, especially if you’ve had a long, consistent relationship with them.